tgallacher/dotfiles/README.md

 ```

 #### Setup Raycast (OSX hosts only)
 Once complete, we will have installed [Raycast](https://www.raycast.com/) on OSX systems which is a Spotlight and Alfred alternative.
 However, GUI applications installed via HomeManager and/or Nix are not accessible via Spotlight, as Spotlight does not follow symlinks (_to the Nix store in this case_).
 Raycast does.

-But, Raycast is a GUI app, so we need to find it manually in the nix store and run it once so we can configure it to auto load for us in the future (as we can't open it using Spotlight :facepalm).
+But, Raycast is a GUI app, so we need to find it manually in the nix store so we can run and configure it for easier access later.

 We can easily find the location of the Raycast binary using something like: